 Scratching and Gnawing

-One of the more unmistakable signs of mice is scratching noises.
-Mice use their sharp claws to climb surfaces and create nests within walls or other hidden areas.
-Additionally, gnawing sounds are prevalent as mice chew on various materials like wood, plastic, and even electrical wiring to keep their teeth sharp.
+One of the more unmistakable signs of mice is scratching noises (a rustling noise can also occur when they move through insulation or stored items).
+Mice use their sharp claws to climb surfaces and create nests within walls or other hidden areas, making a walls sound that can travel through the structure and even seem like it’s coming from the ceiling.

 Scurrying